Luke Stocker

-Lucas Aaron Stocker (July 17, 1988) is an American football tight end and fullback who is a free agent.
-He played college football at the University of Tennessee, and was drafted by the Tampa Bay Buccaneers in the fourth round of the 2011 NFL Draft.
-He has also played for the Tennessee Titans, Atlanta Falcons and Minnesota Vikings.
+Lucas Aaron Stocker (July 17, 1988) is an American professional football coach and former tight end and fullback who is currently the tight ends coach for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Tennessee Volunteers, and was selected by the Tampa Bay Buccaneers in the fourth round of the 2011 NFL draft.
+He also played for the Tennessee Titans, Atlanta Falcons and Minnesota Vikings.

+During his playing career, Stocker was a notably skilled blocker and was often the primary blocking tight end and/or fullback for many of the teams that he played for.
+Stocker frequently played in the offenses of coach Dirk Koetter, who was his head coach with the Tampa Bay Buccaneers from 2015 to 2018 and offensive coordinator with the Atlanta Falcons from 2019 to 2020.

 Early life

 Stocker was born on July 17, 1988, in Berea, Kentucky.
 He attended Madison Southern High School in Berea where he was an honor student and three-year starter.

 College career

-Stocker played tight end for the Tennessee Volunteers from 2007 to 2010.
-He caught 85 passes for 956 yards and 8 touchdowns.
+Stocker played tight end at the University of Tennessee for the Volunteers from 2007 to 2010.
+He scored his first college touchdown in a game against Alabama in the 2007 season.
+In the 2009 season opener against Western Kentucky, he had two receiving touchdowns in the win.
+He caught 85 passes for 956 yards and eight touchdowns.